-Average Number of Hours that Power to a Customer is Interrupted
+• Average Number of Hours that Power to a Customer is Interrupted

-The average number of hours that power to a customer is interrupted is a measure of system reliability or the ability of a system to perform its required function.
+The average number of hours that power to a customer is interrupted (duration of outages) is a measure of system reliability or the ability of a system to perform its required function.
 Niagara-on-the-Lake Hydro views reliability of electrical service as a high priority for its customers and constantly monitors its system for signs of reliability degradation.
 Niagara-on-the-Lake Hydro also regularly maintains its distribution system to ensure its level of reliability is kept as high as possible.
-The OEB typically requires a utility to keep its hours of interruption within the range of its historical performance.
 However, outside factors such as severe weather, defective equipment, or even regularly scheduled maintenance can greatly impact this measure.
-For 2014, Niagara-on-the-Lake Hydro's customers experienced an average of 0.94 hours of interrupted power which is within the range of the historical performance.
-The 2011 and 2013 hours of interruptions were relatively higher than other years due to a severe windstorm in 2011 and a severe lightning storm in 2013.
+For 2015, Niagara-on-the-Lake Hydro's customers experienced an average of 2.02 hours of interrupted power which is within the range of the historical performance.